Skip to main content

 Spinal decompression therapy

-Spinal decompression therapy uses a special table to gently stretch your spine.
-That can relieve pressure from a herniated disc irritating your sciatic nerve.
+Spinal decompression therapy involves the use of a unique table that gently stretches your spine, providing relief from pressure caused by a herniated disc that may be irritating your sciatic nerve.

 Class 4 laser therapy